 This includes structures and walkways and culminates in a colossal bronze statue of a human arm rising from a pool of water.
-130 bronze figures cling to more than four-story-high arm are situated around the sculpture base.
-Treister added shades of blue, green, brown, gold and orange, to the figures so that each one is distinctive.
+130 bronze figures cling to the more than four-story-high arm or are situated around the sculpture base.
+Treister added shades of blue, green, brown, gold and orange to the figures so that each one is distinctive.

 Treister has described the route the visitor takes through the memorial and the impressions and emotions he has tried to evoke.
 [Kenneth and Regos, 2015]:

 The first sculpture is of a mother and two nestling children fearful as the signs of the Holocaust first appear.
 Their faces ask, "Can it happen?
 Will God forsake us?"
 The sculpture is framed by Anne Frank's words "In spite of everything I still believe that people are really good at heart.”

 Semicircular colonnades of Jerusalem stone columns support a wooden arbor with white bougainvillea vines.
 Following the arbor is a series of absolute black granite slabs etched with photographs of the tortured Holocaust history.
 Professor Helen Fagin, the memorial's historian, wrote the poignant introduction.

 Dome of Contemplation

 The procession continues into an area enclosed by a dome and semicircular wall with an eternal memorial flame and inscription from the Twenty-third Psalm.
 Piercing the dark interior of the dome is a shaft of yellow light projected from a central yellow Star of David with the black letters "Jude," the patch of ignominy.